 Over the past few decades, databases and data analysis have changed dramatically.

-To use an analogy, consider traveling to Europe on vacation before the EU.
-To visit 5 countries in 7 days, you could count on the fact that you were going to spend a few hours at the border for passport control, and you were going to lose some of your money in the currency exchange.
-This is how working with data in-memory works without Arrow: enormous inefficiencies exist to serialize and de-serialize data structures, and a copy is made in the process, wasting precious memory and CPU resources.
-In contrast, Arrow is like visiting Europe after the EU and the Euro: you don't wait at the border, and there are one currency is used everywhere.
+To use an analogy, consider traveling to Europe for vacation before the European Union (EU) was established.
+To visit five countries in seven days, you could count on the fact that you were going to spend a few hours at each border for passport control, and you were going to lose some value of your money in the currency exchange.
+This is how working with data in-memory works without Arrow: enormous inefficiencies exist to serialize and deserialize data structures, and a copy is made in the process, wasting precious memory and CPU resources.
+In contrast, Arrow is like visiting Europe after the EU and the adoption of the common currency dubbed the euro: you don’t wait at the border, and one currency is used everywhere.

 Arrow consists of a number of connected technologies designed to be integrated into storage and execution engines.
 The key components of Arrow include:

 - Defined data type sets including both SQL and JSON types, such as int, BigInt, decimal, varchar, map, struct and array.

 - Canonical representations are columnar in-memory representations of data to support an arbitrarily complex record structure built on top of the defined data types.